Theooolone/ilo/README.md

 This bot aims to support various Toki Pona needs on Discord, particularly [Sitelen Pona](https://sitelenpona.net/) and access to dictionaries such as [Linku](https://github.com/lipu-linku/sona/) and [Kemeka](https://github.com/pona-la/kemeka.pona.la/).

-## Overview

-**ilo Linku** is a Discord bot for toki pona, providing the Linku dictionary, font rendering, and other miscellaneous features.

 ## Contributing

 This is a collaborative project brought to you by the Toki Pona community.